 Is it safe to fly with your pet?

-Yes.
+When taking the proper precautions, yes.
 While the accounts of dog and cat deaths over recent years have made us think twice about how to travel safely with our animals, these incidents account for less than 0.05% of all animals transported.
 Hundreds of thousands of animals fly safely every year.
 That said, you should always take your pet to the veterinarian within 10 days of your flight for a health assessment and refrain from flying a sick, pregnant, or elderly pet.
-Animals with a history of aggression or anxiety or brachycephalic dog breeds may not make good travelers.
+Animals with a history of aggression, anxiety, or brachycephalic dog breeds may not make good travelers.
 Talk to your veterinarian if you have any concerns about traveling with your pet.